Computer Glitches Disrupt Classes as Schools Return Online

 “This is a homeschooling program, but for parents who are working from home and have multiple children, it is a bit overwhelming,” she said.
 “We have this set up as a one-size-fits-all, and it doesn’t work for everybody.”

-“It was our intention all along that we wanted to have a cautious start,” said Shelby County schools spokeswoman Cindy Warner.
-“Along the way, we’ve monitored our data and looked at the state and county data to make sure that the number of cases have remained low.”

-In Hartford, where the first day of school was supposed to be Tuesday, a new start date has not been announced.
-The ransomware attack crippled critical systems, including one used to supply transportation routes to a school bus company.

-Parents were upset at what they called the last-minute notice of the delay, noting officials knew about the problem since the weekend.
+In Hartford, where a new start date for the school year was not immediately announced, parents were upset at what they called the last-minute notice of the delay.
+They noted that officials knew about the problem since the weekend.

 Kate Court said her 13-year-old son was already dressed and ready to go to the bus stop when she learned of the postponement.
 The shipping warehouse employee counted herself lucky that her mother could watch over the teen and his younger brother so she didn't have to miss work.

-This story has been corrected to delete mention of Rasmussen having a child who is in college.

-Boone reported from Boise, Idaho.
-Associated Press writer R.J.
-Rico in Atlanta contributed to this report.
+Gomez Licon reported from Miami, Boone from Boise, Idaho.
+Associated Press writers Michael Kunzelman, R.J.
+Rico in Atlanta and Dave Collins in Hartford, Connecticut, contributed to this report.